+Find information of how to register a company in Thailand as foreign investor (s)?
 If you have real intentions of doing business in Thailand, then setting up a company and doing legitimate business in Thailand is fairly straightforward and elementary, especially compared to many other countries.
 It has a freewheeling market economy, which is somewhat flexible.
 The Thai legal system as regards company and tax matters is largely systematic with steadfast patterns, after the USA and European countries such as Switzerland and France.
 A range of new government incentives, tax allowances for easier access to work permits for non-Thai nationals precipitated this upgrade to happen.
 Foreign owned business now plays a vital role in Thailand’s growing economy.

 Over the past 8-10 years, registration of new businesses by foreigners has increased dramatically in Thailand.
 This surge in registration shows growing demand for Thai market.
 Thailand offers eclectic business structures, many of which are also available to foreigners.
 Under normal circumstances, you will need to establish a registered Thai company in order to carry out business in Thailand, and you will therefore need to understand your options commensurate to the types of company you can register.

 |Here are the prevalent company registration options in Thailand:

 How to register a limited company in Thailand

 Because of its malleable features, the Limited Company is the most appealing form of business organization among foreigners doing business in Thailand.
 A private limited company may be totally owned by a foreigner; however, the participation is generally permitted up to a maximum of 49 percent.

 - The accountability of the shareholders are limited to any amount left unpaid on shares